sm2302-aug23/grp-matlab-lets_git_it/README.md

 ### 1. Graph paper transcription

-We first drew a rough plot of our nicknames on paper.
-If you observe our drawings, you could see that where the line connects- both in the front and the back of the letter, it is on the same y-height.
+We first did a rough sketch of our nicknames in cursive on a square plot.
+When we connect the cursive letters to plot our names in the script file, we make sure to start and end with the same y value ( y = 2.5).
+This makes the name aligned.
+We can observe this from the graph plot below:

 ### 2.